willfleury/willfleury.github.io/_posts/machine-learning/2017-09-01-short-term-forceasting-lstm.md

 #### Using AWS or Google Cloud GPUs

 While a GPU is absolutely essential to train a large network, for a small network like we are playing with in this notebook you don't gain massively.
 I found that it was about 4 times faster on a p2.xlarge GPU instance on AWS compared to locally on my 4 core i7.
 Most of the cloud providers give access to a variety of options for deep learning with optimized instances and GPUs.
 We won't go into the details of how to do for each or the benefits of one versus the other in this post.
 We trained the model on a p2.2xlarge instance on AWS using the AWS Spot market which cost approx $0.3 / hour.
-Training 100 epocs took approximately 2 hours.
+Training 50 epocs took approximately 20 minutes.

 #### Hyperparameter Tuning